-- 2.1 PCHA's primary aim in operating the Rent Payment and Arrears Recovery Policy is to ensure it maximises all income that is due from rent of its properties for domestic use.
-This is necessary for PCHA to maintain viability and to ensure: - Loan covenant and on-going management costs can be met - It continues to provide a full range of excellent services that meet or exceed customers' expectations - It has the capacity for growth and business expansion to develop new housing and related services - Customers have the information and support they need to maximise their income - It meets the requirements of the Homes and Communities Agency's Regulatory Framework for Social Housing - PCHA will operate a 'firm but fair' approach to rent collection and arrears management by providing convenient and easily accessible methods of payment and an emphasis on prevention, early intervention, support and advice where arrears occur. - PCHA will offer support and advice for tenants who have genuine difficulties in paying rent or other debts owed to the Association and will take swift and decisive action against those who refuse to engage and reach agreements on ways to reduce outstanding debts (where they are deemed to have sufficient capacity to understand and act accordingly to warnings given).
+1.6.2 The designated Board member will seek assurance that PCHA has appropriate procedures in place to check the provenance of any large payments that are received or offered in relation to PCHA financial transactions.
+This will apply especially where customers or third parties have difficulties in explaining the origins of the finances and will make appropriate alerts in conjunction with the Money Laundering Reporting Officer, as required.
+For full details see the PCHA Anti-Fraud, Corruption and Money Laundering Policy.
+1.7 This Policy should be read in conjunction with the: PCHA Financial Management Framework Property Pool Plus Allocations Policy PCHA Rent Setting Policy PCHA Market Rent Policy PCHA Starter Tenancy Policy PCHA Recharge Policy 2 Statement of intent 2.1 PCHA's primary aim in operating the Rent Payment and Arrears Recovery Policy is to ensure it maximises all income that is due from rent of its properties for domestic use.
+This is necessary for PCHA to maintain viability and to ensure: Loan covenant and on-going management costs can be met It continues to provide a full range of excellent services that meet or exceed customers' expectations It has the capacity for growth and business expansion to develop new housing and related services Customers have the information and support they need to maximise their income It meets the requirements of the Regulatory Framework for Social Housing 2.2 PCHA will operate a 'firm but fair' approach to rent collection and arrears management by providing convenient and easily accessible methods of payment and an emphasis on prevention, early intervention, support and advice where arrears occur.
+2.3 PCHA will offer support and advice for tenants who have genuine difficulties in paying rent or other debts owed to the Association and will take swift and decisive action against those who refuse to engage and reach agreements on ways to reduce outstanding debts (where they are deemed to have sufficient capacity to understand and act accordingly to warnings given).
+3 Policy 3.1 This Policy covers the provisions PCHA has in place for payment and pursual of any arrears associated with rent, including any service charges but does not cover payment or debts owed due to 'recharges' (see the PCHA Recharge Policy for further details).
+3.1.1 Detailed below are the ways in which PCHA will approach the issues of rent collection and arrears management from the perspective of a tenant's journey with PCHA, that is: From being a housing applicant seeking accommodation with PCHA Signing up for an PCHA property